E9Technologies/ED-ALPHA/README.md

 ## Batch Pipeline

 Run the scripts below (e.g., inside the batch container at `/app/src`) to populate and evaluate the dataset.
-CLI options from `JPN_README.md` remain available for customization.

 1) Sync company tickers.
 ```bash